Getting Started

 Quick start

-./build/tjs eval "console.log('hello world')"
+tjs eval "console.log('hello world')"

 Run a script with tjs run:

-Explore all the options:
+Explore all the subcommands and options:

-./build/tjs --help
+tjs --help

 Supported platforms